5 Proven Ways to Accelerate Digital Transformation

 • Technology.
 Technology partners include IT services, software and cloud providers, as well as partners like Velosio that implement and support specific products or industries.
 Technology service providers might be involved in co-innovation strategies.
 For instance, if you’re building an industry cloud solution, you might work with a cloud provider and a consulting firm to ensure that your investment produces the desired outcome.

-A recent HBR piece points out that many companies make the mistake of building what it calls “egosystems.”
+A HBR piece points out that many companies make the mistake of building what it calls “egosystems.”
 You have business leaders that understand the value of the ecosystem, but there’s too much inward focus.

 So, rather than approaching partnerships as something that equally benefits both parties, leaders remain stuck in this old school mentality — “what can you do for me?”